South African Class 26 4-8-4: Class 25NC no. 3454 B.I. Ebing

-Modifications on this locomotive consisted mainly of equipping it with a dual Lempor exhaust system and extending its smoke deflectors upwards and curved around the smokebox.
-In order to save the cost of extending the smokebox, the chimneys were installed side by side instead of in tandem like on the earlier Wardale locomotives.
-Apart from the blastpipe and chimneys, no other modifications were incorporated.
+Modifications on this locomotive consisted mainly of equipping it with a dual Lempor style exhaust system and extending its smoke deflectors upwards and curved around the smokebox.
+In order to save the cost of extending the smokebox, the chimneys were installed side by side instead of in tandem just like on the earlier Wardale locomotives.
+Apart from the blastpipe and the chimneys, no other modifications were incorporated.

-The modified no. 3454 was put to work in February 1985.
-Results, as reported by locomotive crews and shed staff, were noticeable savings in coal and water consumption when compared to a standard Class 25NC, although the amounts were never quantified.
-The locomotive was also noticeably more sure-footed than the Class 26, which tended to slip every time it started.
+The modified No. 3454 was put to work in February 1985.
+Results, as reported by locomotive crews and shed staff, were noticeable savings in coal and water consumption whenever compared to a standard Class 25NC, although the amounts were no longer quantified.
+The locomotive was also noticeably much more sure-footed than the Class 26, which tended to slip every time it started.

 American Coal Enterprises 3000

 Even though the Red Devil project proved that steam locomotives built according to modern principles would improve upon older steam technology by a large margin, it came too late to prevent dieselisation in South Africa.
 Similar projects such as the Ross Rowland's ACE 3000 in the United States in 1985 and later in China also failed to revive official interest in steam traction.